What Is Degrowth? How It Will Easily Change The World For The Better

 The Degrowth Movement is slowly moving from the fringes of society into the mainstream of society and political conversations.

 More and more people believe Degrowth or something similar can be used to combat climate change and some of society’s inequality.
-While others believe just tweaking the status quo is the way to go toward a sustainable future.
+While others believe that just tweaking the status quo is the way to go toward a sustainable future.

 Conclusion

-Degrowth forces mostly the western world and those aspiring to enjoy that lifestyle to look in the mirror and realize the burden of pursuing material excess.
+Degrowth forces mostly the Western world and those aspiring to enjoy that lifestyle to look in the mirror and realize the burden of pursuing material excess.

 What may be some of your solutions to the world’s problems?